Bloivating-Major/50-Projects-Using-HTML-CSS-JS/09 Day 8 Scroll Animation/readme.md

 |-- script.js    # JavaScript for scroll animations
 ```

-## Demo
-- Add a link to your live demo or a GIF/video showing the project in action.

 ## Customization
 - Replace the placeholder crystal images (`src=""`) in the `.crystal-img` tags with your desired images.
 - Update text content in `.description`, `.collection`, and `.price` to match your use case.

-## Screenshots
-- Include screenshots or mockups of your project to showcase its design.

 ## Acknowledgments
 - Font Awesome for icons.